atomaszewicz/Bond/RStudio/Analysis.md

 ```
 ![rate_metricbond](https://github.com/atomaszewicz/Bond/blob/master/RStudio/Plots/rate_metricbond.png?raw=TRUE)

 The ratings jump up and down to various degrees, but as we saw with the average of each metric LetterBoxd scores are generally highest and RT User are generally lowest.
-We also note that between different eras of Bond (read as: Actors) the ratings change significantly, but also from film to film they jump up and down to varying degrees.
-These two topics will be the focus of our next two sections.
-In Appendix A we briefly study how the LetterBoxd scores are almost always the highest.
+We also note that between different eras of Bond (read as: Actors) the ratings change significantly, but also from film to film the scores fluctuate.
+These two topics will be the focus of our next two sections, and in Appendix A we briefly study how the LetterBoxd scores are almost always the highest.

 ### Bond Actor